in-the-keyhole/khs-logger/README.md

 Getting Started
 ---------------

-Download latest release here [https://github.com/in-the-keyhole/khs-logger/archive/0.0.6.zip] unzip in JavaScript folder
+Download latest minified version here [https://github.com/in-the-keyhole/khs-logger/blob/master/lib/khs.logger.min.js] an in your JavaScript lib folder

+Or, install using Bower with the package name khs-logger

 Load using script tags, jQuery is the only required dependency

      <script>lib/khs-logger.js</script>